Density Altitude Calculator

 The density altitude is another way of expressing air density, and is mainly used in the aviation industry by pilots.
 Engine performance and aerodynamic lift are very dependent on air density.
 Too little, and the engine may struggle to provide enough forward thrust and the wings enough lift, which could spell trouble for a smooth plane journey.

 Density altitude is the calculated altitude based on the ICAO International Stand Atmosphere (ISA) model (ICAO stands for the International Civil Aviation Organization).
 At zero altitude, this model sets the air temperature to 15 °C (59 °F), air pressure to 1013.25 mb (29.921 inHg), relative humidity to 0%, and air density to 1.225 kg/m³ (0.076474 lb/ft³).

 In the model, as you go up in altitude, the air gets less dense, and the air pressure decreases.
-Therefore, you can relate altitude to air density.
+Therefore, you can relate altitude to air density (how does altitude affect temperature?).
 Of course, the real world will hardly ever have the same atmospheric conditions as the standard model.
 This means there will most probably be a difference between your density altitude and the air's real density around the plane.

 Finding the density altitude means calculating the equivalent height in the ISA model that has the same air density as the air currently around the plane.
 We can then use the density altitude (A.K.A. air density) to predict plane engine performance and how much lift the wings will generate.
 It is also one of the parameters we use in the true airspeed calculator, a handy tool for aviation.

 Traditionally, a pilot would keep a density altitude chart in the cockpit of their plane to look up the density altitude.
 Here is an example of one:

 You use this chart in the following manner:

 - Lookup a weather report from the nearest weather station to get the latest altimeter setting.